ARE YOU READY FOR A JOB IN

 - Microsoft® IT Academy

 - Linux Professional Institute (LPIC-1)

-Prepare for certification exams to advance your IT career:
+You will be prepared for industry certification exams to advance your network engineering career:

-- Cisco Certified Network Associate (CCNA) – Security
+- Cisco Certified Network Associate Security (CCNA Security®)

 Faculty: Classes are taught by seasoned instructors, including Cisco Certified professors.

 Facilities: Labs are custom-built to teach the Cisco curriculum and other advanced network technologies.

 Flexibility: Online courses are available, as well as intensive classroom-based, hands-on skill development.
 With evening and Saturday classes, this program is specially geared for students with full-time jobs.